moriyoshi-kasuga/enum-table/README.md

 [docsrs-image]: https://docs.rs/enum-table/badge.svg
 [docsrs]: https://docs.rs/enum-table

 `enum-table` is a lightweight and efficient Rust library designed for mapping enums to values.
 It provides a fast and type-safe alternative to using `HashMap` for enum keys, ensuring compile-time safety and performance benefits.

+You can create an EnumTable struct at const time, ensuring that values are returned reliably with get, and there is no runtime check.

 ## Features